 You may even want to include major highways and airports, which points out that land uses and community facilities that are usually considered assets may be liabilities from an environmental perspective.

-If you can find an organization with a GIS (geographic information system) computerized mapping setup, you can overlay information about the location of minority populations very easily.
-Usually that's a local utility, government, or business built on delivery.
-If not, a tracing paper overlay still works.
+When you find an organization with a GIS (geographic information system) computerized mapping setup, you can overlay information about the location of minority populations very easily.
+Usually that's a local utility, government, or a business that is built on delivery services.
+If you can't make a deal for GIS usage, a tracing paper overlay still works.

 If you want more safe parks and clean water, get your neighborhood association well-organized and ask for trails, clean-up of abandoned facilities and excess pavement, and proper controls on emissions of any factories or utilities nearby.